Frequently Asked Questions

 Latex is an adhesive that anchors tufts to the primary backing, adds dimensional stability, and attaches a secondary backing to the rug.
-Latex will commonly break down due to things like gases in the air, floor waxes, traffic and sunlight.
-This deterioration will appear as bubbles, powdery residue, or backing seperation.
+Latex will commonly break down due to things like gases in the air, floor waxes, traffic, and sunlight.
+This deterioration will appear as bubbles, powdery residue, or backing separation.

 White knots are caused by breaks in a rug's foundation when it is still on the loom.
 The breaks are spliced together by tying two knots at each end of the break.
 When the rug is new, the full length of the pile can obscure these white knots.
 Eventually, foot traffic, as well as a thorough cleaning, will reveal these knots.
 They should never be cut, which would create a weakness in the rug's foundation.